mikehuntemann/9x16/03-network-attached-media/05-what-does-the-network-want.md

 their basis seems similar!

 The content only seems to act as a catalyst for engagement, which is creating the platform lock-in, because everything is only happening in this one place.
 But why do we have to have the discussions within Facebook?
 I think the audience doesn't really care so much about that.
-But Facebook does: your behavior and reactions can be measured, quantified and you don't get interrupted by other stuff that isn't on Facebook (e.g. the real world, life in gerneral or Facebook competitors).
+But Facebook does: your behavior and reactions can be measured, quantified and you don't get interrupted by other stuff that isn't on Facebook (e.g. the real world, life in general or Facebook competitors).